Skip to content

 • Don't hardcode secrets in hop3.toml or Procfile

-• Use hop3 config:set for sensitive values (API keys, passwords)
+• Use hop3 config set for externally-supplied secrets (API keys, passwords)

 • Keep hop3.toml in version control (without secrets)